6 Must See’s on the 17 Mile Drive

 The Crocker Grove looked to be a somewhat overlooked landmark.
 Park your car and step out at this grove and you will be greeted by a pretty cool sign stating that in this grove are the largest and oldest Monterey Cypress trees in all of existence.
 So peaceful we could have heard a pin drop, these trees touch the sky and if you look over your shoulder, you may even catch a glimpse of the ocean.
 A must-stop!

 THE LONE CYPRESS

-One of the most iconic trees in the country, the Lone Cypress is literally the symbol of Pebble Beach and, like its name suggest, sits by itself on the edge of a cliff out in the distance.
+One of the most iconic trees in the country, the Lone Cypress is literally the symbol of Pebble Beach.
+Like its name suggest, it sits by itself on the edge of a cliff out in the distance.
 A great photo-opp and room for a small walk, they have a viewing platform with binoculars and benches to relax back and enjoy the view.

-While at the Lone Cypress, as well as other stops along the drive, Mike and I were taken aback that we literally felt back in Maui.
+While at the Lone Cypress, Mike and I were taken aback that we literally felt back in Maui.
 Just no surfing at the Restless Sea 😉

 You can grab more info here to help plan your drive.
 It’s well worth it and will remind you just how unique and special California truly is! xo